bussilab/shared_modules/README.md

 # Group modules

 These are instruction on how to use modules that are installed at SISSA, both on workstations and on hpc cluster, and are meant to be used within the group.
+The [scripts](./scripts) directory contains the scripts that were used to install the modules.

 ## Enabling this set of modules